moksamedia/mrgadget-gradle-plugin/README.md

 The MrGadget Gradle plugin is a wrapper for the MrGadget project that makes it really, really easy to use MrGadget in Gradle build scripts.
 MrGadget loves to do 4 things: 1) upload files to a remote server via SFTP, 2) upload files to a remote server via SCP, 3) execute commands on a remote server, and 4) execute SUDO commands on a remote server.

+Passwords can be passed in as parameters.
+If they are not, MrGadget will use the System.console to prompt the user for the required passwords, and will ask if they should be stored in the system preferences.
+The stored passwords are encrypted, using either an auto-generated key or a passed in encryption key.
+DISCLAIMER: Although the system is safer than storing passwords in plain text in a config or properties file, an interested hacker could certainly defeat the security, SO USE AT YOUR OWN RISK.

 # Installation

 The plugin can be used in a couple ways.